top of page

 Method:

-Make the Ginger Rice: To a small saucepan, add olive oil, ginger, garlic and salt.
-Saute for 30-60 seconds until fragrant.
-Add water and rice and cook following package directions.
-Allow to cool.
+1. Make the Ginger Rice: To a small saucepan, add olive oil, ginger and garlic.
+Saute for 30-60 seconds, until fragrant.
+Add water, rice and salt and cook following package directions.

-Assemble: Divide the ingredients between 4 bowls, starting with the rice.
-Add the edamame, veggies and spicy mango then drizzle with sauce and sprinkle with Furikake/sesame seeds.
+4. Assemble: Divide the ingredients between 4 bowls, starting with the rice.
+Add the edamame, veggies, spicy 'salmon' and avocado.
+Drizzle with tamari and sprinkle with sesame seeds.

 Comments